Le Pavillon (Daniel Boulud restaurant): Attributes

 The restaurant space is a glassy multi-story room, with ceilings up to 57 ft.
 The room features a wall of trees and plants, including 20-foot olive trees; about half of the restaurant space is dedicated to flora.
 The 120-seat dining room has banquettes and chairs with neutral colors.
 The tables are left uncovered for lunch service and have pale linen tablecloths for dinner service.
 The restaurant's design was led by Brazilian architect Isay Weinfeld, along with the architecture firm KPF.
 Weinfeld is known for adding natural elements to his works, and designed the restaurant as a mix of New York skyscraper elements and elements of Central Park.

 The restaurant also includes a bar and lounge area with seating for 46 guests, with an à la carte menu.
-The bar has a hand-blown glass chandelier designed by sculptor Andy Paiko.
+The bar area has an artistic installation featuring a chandelier with an intricate array of hand-blown glass elements designed by sculptor Andy Paiko.
 Additionally, the restaurant has a "garden table", for guests to have special food and wine experiences led by guest chefs and winemakers.

 Le Pavillon is named for an earlier Midtown Manhattan restaurant, also named Le Pavillon.
 That restaurant first opened as part of the 1939 New York World's Fair, and formally opened in Midtown in 1941, where it was known to define French cuisine in the U.S. until owner Henri Soulé's death in 1966.
 The name for the new restaurant also reflects its French meaning as a pavilion, a park space to provide entertainment for visitors.